UBC-MDS/Red-Wine-Quality-Prediction/README.md

 ```
 Save and close the file.

-11. Push the entire project repository to Github.
+11. Add, commit, and push the entire project repository to Github.

 12. On your repository page on Github, navigate to `Settings` $\rightarrow$ `Pages` and under `Build and deployment`, select `Deploy from a branch`.
 For the two dropdown tables right below it, select `main` and `/docs` for each.